yarlson/ftl/www/docs/core-tasks/tunneling.md

 # Tunneling

-FTL can establish SSH tunnels to your remote dependencies, allowing local access to services running on your servers.
+FTL can establish SSH tunnels to your remote dependencies, allowing local access to services running on your server.

 ## Basic Usage